-2 The three year revenue impacts of both options as amended are summarized in a table at the end of this summary.
+2 The three year revenue impacts of both options are summarized in a table at the end of this summary.
+There is an outstanding question about the fire service revenues under the two options and any warranted clarification or correction will appear in a revised Summary of the JP.

 Under the JP, the Company is committed not to file for a base rate increase that would become effective before February 6, 2013.
-The JP, if adopted, would provide for a 20 basis-point premium that would be added to the Company's allowed return on equity of 10.3% to reflect the risk associated with a commitment not to increase base rates before February 6, 2013.
+The JP, if adopted, would provide for a 20 basispoint premium that would be added to the Company's allowed return on equity of 10.3% to reflect the risk associated with a commitment not to increase base rates before February 6, 2013.
 Should the Company file for a base rate increase that would become effective before February 6, 2013, the 20 basis-point premium for the entire period February 6, 2010 until the date new rates go into effect would be reserved for the future benefit of customers in the form of a deferred credit.